ejseqera/showcase/demo/docs/add_a_pipeline.md

 You can run custom code either before or after the execution of the Nextflow script.
 These text fields allow you to enter shell commands.

-Pre-run scripts are executed in the nf-launch script prior to invoking Nextflow processes.
+Pre-run scripts allow you to run optional Bash script(s) that executes before pipeline launch in the same environment where Nextflow runs.
 Pre-run scripts are useful for executor setup (e.g., use a specific version of Nextflow) and troubleshooting.
 ![Specify NF version in pre-run script](assets/sp-cloud-pre-run-options.gif)